kubainter/wp_sample-plugin/README.md

 On activation, the plugin:
 - Adds role capabilities for the custom post type (administrator/editor)
 - Registers the post type for permalink rules
+- Initializes the API encryption key
 - Flushes rewrite rules

 On deactivation, the plugin:
 - Removes previously added capabilities from common roles
+- Removes API settings from the database
 - Flushes rewrite rules

 All of the above happen exactly once per activation/deactivation.